 Having talked about those mistakes you should avoid, let us see some advantages associated with a business plan.
 A business plan has many benefits, but let compress them into four.
 Let’s see them:

 Why is a business plan important to a new business?

 Before anything else, what a business plan does is that it provides a business with direction.
 Realistically, the research and preparation you will put into developing the plan will help broaden your understanding of your business, as well as its operations and its industry.

 Why is a business plan so important to the entrepreneur?
-A business plan will enable you to clearly compare the business’s expenses against its customer demand, available finances and even competition.
-And by understanding vital information as this, it becomes easier for you as a business owner to develop appropriate strategies to generate successful outcomes, thereby, making clarity an important functions of a business plan.
+A business plan will enable you to clearly compare the business’s expenses against its customer demand, available finances, and even competition.
+And by understanding vital information like this, it becomes easier for you as a business owner to develop appropriate strategies to generate successful outcomes, thereby, making clarity an important function of a business plan.